 Franco is a current Women In Film Music Fellow.
 She was nominated for a Black Reel Award for her work on Dope, and is the first female composer to be hired by DreamWorks Animation.
 She is a Sundance Music Sound Design Fellow and a Board Member of the Alliance for Women Film Composers.

 Franco began her ascent in the world of film music production by working alongside some of Hollywood’s top film and TV composers as an additional composer, orchestrator, arranger, midi programmer and/or music producer for John Powell, Hans Zimmer, Randy Newman, Gustavo Santaolalla and Michael Giacchino.
 Her credits include more than 30 tent-pole productions, including Toy Story 3, How to Train Your Dragon (1 & 2), Rio (1 & 2), The Lorax, Happy Feet (1 & 2), Kung Fu Panda (1,2 & 3), The Bourne Ultimatum, The Bourne Supremacy, Mr. & Mrs. Smith, and The Italian Job, among others.
-Upcoming for Franco is the New Line feature film Tag, starring Jeremy Renner, Isla Disher, Jon Hamm, Ed Helms and Rashida Jones.
+Most recently for Franco is the New Line feature film Tag starring Jeremy Renner, Isla Disher, Jon Hamm, Ed Helms and Rashida Jones.